zorikg/KoBE/README.md

 # KoBE
 Data and code for Knowledge Based Machine Translation Evaluation paper.

-KoBE is a reference-less Machine Translation evaluation metric.
+KoBE is a reference-less machine translation evaluation metric.
 Our approach is based on using entity linking pipelines to ground the entity mentions found in each source sentence and candidate translation against a large-scale multilingual knowledge base (Google Knowledge Graph).
 KoBE is then using the matched entities counts as a translation quality signal.